wkumari/draft-wkumari-dnsop-alt-tld/README.md

    This document reserves the ALT label, using the [RFC6761] process, for use as an unmanaged pseudo-TLD namespace.
-The ALT label MAY be used in any domain name as a pseudo-TLD to signify that this is an alternate (non-DNS) namespace, and should not be looked up in a DNS context.
+The ALT label MAY be used in any domain name as a pseudo-TLD to signify that this is an alternative (non-DNS) namespace, and should not be looked up in a DNS context.

-   Alternative namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label position just before the pseudo-TLD (ALT).
+   Alternative namespaces should differentiate themselves from other alternative namespaces by choosing a name and using it in the label position just before the pseudo-TLD (ALT).
 For example, a group wishing to create a namespace for Friends Of Olaf might choose the string "foo" and use any set of labels under foo.alt.

-   As they are in an alternative namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.
+   As names beneath ALT are in an alternative namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.

-   Groups wishing to create new alternate namespaces may create their alternate namespace under a label that names their namespace under the ALT label.
+   Groups wishing to create new alternative namespaces may create their alternative namespace under a label that names their namespace under the ALT label.
 They should attempt to choose a label that they expect to be unique and, ideally, descriptive.
-There is no IANA controlled registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .alt.
+There is no IANA registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .alt.
 Informal lists of namespaces under .alt may appear to assist the developer community.

    [Editor note (to be removed before publication): There was significant discussion on an IANA registry for the ALT namespace -